How To Take Apart A Scrap Industrial Transformer

 Estimated Profit: 200-300% Increase

-So you’re ready to take apart a scrap transformer and you need to know what steps and tools are required to do so.
+So you’re ready to take apart a scrap transformer, and you need to know what steps and tools are required.
 You’re in luck!
-We have a great video for you to get started with along with the right tools below you’re going to need.
+We have an excellent video below for you to start with, along with the tools you need.

 What Tools Will I Need:

-When you are ready to get started, we have the basic tools you will need to get the coils removed from the steel casing.
+When you are ready to start, we have the essential tools you will need to remove the coils from the steel casing.
 Some other tools you may need are a wrench set, safety glasses, and leather gloves (so you don’t get cut).

 Steps for Taking Apart Scrap Transformer:

-2. Cut Attached Connections – Whether they are aluminum or copper, there will be connected windings to the steel plate on the top.
-Cut those away from the coils below so you have a better working area.
+- Cut Attached Connections – Whether aluminum or copper, windings will be connected to the steel plate on the top.
+Cut those away from the coils below for a better working area.

-3. Begin Cutting Corners – Cut the corners of the coils on one of the outsides.
-You will want to cut the other side too, so you can pull the “C” shaped coil away from the center of the transformer.
+- Begin Cutting Corners – Cut the corners of the coils on one of the outsides.
+You will want to cut the other side, too, so that you can pull the “C” shaped coil away from the center of the transformer.

-4. Pull Coil Away – Once you cut the coils, you should be able to pull away the layers from the center of the transformer by using a crowbar, using leverage to pry it away.
+- Pull Coil Away – Once you cut the coils, you should be able to pull away the layers from the center of the transformer by using a crowbar and leverage to pry it out.

-6. Remove Remaining Cut Coils – Where you previously pulled the “C” shaped coils away on either side, you’re going to have remaining pieces of coils in the middle of the middle coil.
+- Remove Remaining Cut Coils – Where you previously pulled the “C” shaped coils away on either side, you will have the remaining pieces of coils in the middle of the middle coil.
 Use your hammer and crowbar to remove this from the center to have a more clear area to work.

-7. Cut the Center Coil – You are going to cut the corners of the center coil and remove it similar to the outside ones, but this one may have to be pushed through on an angle with the hammer and crowbar.
+- Cut the Center Coil – You will cut the corners of the center coil and remove it similar to the outside ones, but this one may have to be pushed through on an angle with the hammer and crowbar.

-9. Weigh Up Steel Casing – When you go to your scrap yard, you will want to get the steel casing weighed separately from your coils.
-Typically it will weigh anywhere from 500-1,200 pounds depending on the size.
+- Weigh Up Steel Casing – When you go to your scrap yard, you will want to get the steel casing weighed separately from your coils.
+Typically, it weighs anywhere from 500-1,200 pounds depending on the size.

-10. Weigh Your Coils – Aluminum coils will weigh much less compared to copper, but you can expect anywhere from 100-250 pounds of Aluminum and 150-350 pounds of Copper depending on the size of the unit.
+- Weigh Your Coils – Aluminum coils weigh much less than copper, but you can expect anywhere from 100-250 pounds of Aluminum and 150-350 pounds of Copper, depending on the unit size.

-Have more questions or wondering if it’s worth taking apart your scrap transformer?
+Do you have more questions or wonder if it’s worth taking apart your scrap transformer?
 Join our Facebook group and chat with some of your fellow scrappers.